 The German Colony

-Museums you shouldn’t miss
+Museums you shouldn’t miss.

 If you only have time to see one museum in the city, it should definitely be the Madatech Science & Technology Museum.
-This is the kind of museum that invites you to touch, interact and experience in order to enjoy.
+This is the kind of museum that invites you to touch, interact, and experience to enjoy.
 The exhibitions are fascinating, and almost every corner of the museum is translated, so you won’t have to walk around like idiots looking at shiny moving parts.
 If you care for less techy and more alive (a great segue, we know), go to the educational zoo.
 It’s right on top of the Carmel mountain and has over 100 different species of wildlife.
-There’s also the Haifa Art Museum and the Tikotin Museum of Japanese Art, if you have the time.
+There’s also the Haifa Art Museum and the Tikotin Museum of Japanese Art if you have the time.

 Go to the market

-The Arab market (Vadi Nisnas), in the Arab district is what you’d picture an “exotic market” as being.
+The Arab market (Vadi Nisnas), in the Arab district, is what you’d picture an “exotic market” as being.
 The falafel stands, one next to the other, the traditional Jewish and Arab things you don’t need but will buy as a gift – it’s all here.
 And yes, this is one of the places you CAN haggle.
 Just don’t go overboard.
-Or just send your Israeli friend for the best results.
+Or send your Israeli friend for the best results.

 Go to the beach!

 It’s not the only beach in Israel, of course, but Haifa’s beach has such an amazing view, you can’t afford to miss it.
-The best beach is Bat-Galim, which lies next to a neighborhood of the same name.
-You get a beautiful beach, a lovely promenade, and all the schick restaurants and cafes a person can want.
+The best beach in Bat-Galim, which lies next to a neighborhood of the same name.
+You get a beautiful beach, a lovely promenade, and all the Schick restaurants and cafes a person can want.
 Dado is another great beach with wonderful gardens surrounding it.
 It’s better suited for families.